Best Travel Booking Software for Business 2026 — Samba blog

 The last workflow is less visible to the traveler and often more important to the business.

 Finance opens one dashboard and sees booked revenue, collected amounts, outstanding balances, refunds, and upcoming payments tied to real bookings.
-Reservations and finance no longer argue about which spreadsheet is current because both teams are reading the same operational ledger.
+Reservations and finance stop arguing about which spreadsheet is current because both teams are reading the same operational ledger.

 The strongest systems don't remove judgment.
 They remove duplicate entry.